 With breast implant surgery, silicone and saline implants are used to add some volume to existing breast tissue.
-Breast implant revision will then address any concerns with the procedure, such as you not being satisfied with the final breast size results, or perhaps potential implant malfunction; this kind of issue can occur when patients did not follow post-op instructions.
+Breast implant revision is performed for Westchester, Long Island, and NYC patients to address any concerns with the procedure, such as not being satisfied with the final breast size results, or perhaps potential implant malfunction; this kind of issue can occur when patients did not follow post-op instructions.
 Read our guide on breast implant revision below.

 What Is Breast Implant Revision?